zuevval/topological-sorting/README.md

 simply remove the root folder of the repository from your filesystem

 ## Contact & support
-To report proboems (or for any questions whatsoever) create an [issue on GitHub](https://github.com/zuevval/topological-sorting/issues/new).
+To report problems (or for any questions whatsoever) create an [issue on GitHub](https://github.com/zuevval/topological-sorting/issues/new).

 Alternatively, you may e-mail me at [valera.zuev.zva@gmail.com](mailto:valera.zuev.zva@gmail.com)